Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     If all goes well, you should now have the [resources](#status-check) deployed including the code for the web apps.

     > There is a notable chance that the code deployment times out on the first try with status code 504 and error message "`GatewayTimeout`".
-Once the prerequisites script has finished, you can retry using the script that only deploys the code:
+To save time, retry using the script that only deploys the code:
     >
     > ```ps1
     > ./0-1-code-deployment.ps1